Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 It's paired with the vast Forest of Fontainebleau, popular for hiking, bouldering, and enjoying nature.

-Getting There: ~40-60 min train ride from Paris Gare de Lyon to Fontainebleau-Avon station + short bus/walk, or ~1-hour drive.
+Getting There: ~40-60 min train ride from Paris Gare de Lyon to Fontainebleau-Avon station + short bus/walk.

 Provins: Medieval Town Experience